 End of the day I can’t advice what will and won’t work so just try different things, but try not to resort to violence as it does have the tendency to stop bullies you could end up in severe trouble for doing so.
 Try discussing with the head teacher, teacher, friends, family, manager, collegues, etc.

-This is such a big issue that it needed a chapter all for itself!
+This is such a big issue that it needed a chapter all to itself!
 These people are one of the worst kind of bullies around.
-Basically, they act nice to you sometimes and then horrible the next.
-I have had a few friends like this in the past.
+To sum up, they act nice to you sometimes and then horrible the next.
+I have had a few friends like that in the past.
 Also, they can be a type of friend who teases you or does nasty things, then cover it up with “I’m only joking”